sinkaroid/jandapress/README.md

 - open devtools and go to network tab and request
 - get the `cf_clearance` value and set it to `COOKIE` in `.env` file
 - set the user agent to `USER_AGENT` in `.env` file
+- test that your cookie is working `npm run test:cf`
+  - it should return 200 status code otherwise watch your step

 [The documentation](https://developers.cloudflare.com/fundamentals/get-started/reference/cloudflare-cookies/#:~:text=This%20cookie%20expires%20after%2030,Bot%20Management%2C%20a%20session%20identifier.) said and correct me if I'm wrong:
 > This cookie expires after 30 minutes of continuous inactivity by the end user.
 The cookie contains information related to the calculation of Cloudflare’s proprietary bot score and, when Anomaly Detection is enabled on Bot Management, a session identifier.